 5 day intensive exploration of the practical, social and economic applications of urban Permaculture

 With Sarah Pugh, Sara Venn of Incredible Edible Bristol and the National IE network and Lewis McNeil of The Orchard Project.
-Plus guest tutors including Mark Leach, Patrick Mallory and others to be confirmed.
+Plus guest tutors including Mark Leach, mushroom grower Patrick Mallory, community eco builder Jackson Moulding , Transition Network’s Mike Thomas and visits to the pioneering Feed Bristol food and wildlife project.

 Discover innovative ways to encourage people to connect with nature, food and each other.
 Explore design approaches for cohesive and collaborative action.